Software Secured Company Logo.

 Incorporating threat modelling into the penetration testing process can add significant value to both the penetration testing team and the organization.
 Now that we’ve understood the benefits of threat modelling for penetration testing, let’s understand how Software Secured does threat modelling.

-The Role of Threat Modelling in Software Secured's Penetration Testing
+The Role of Threat Modeling in Software Secured's Penetration Testing

 At Software Secured, we believe that threat modelling is an essential part of any effective security testing methodology.
 Software Secured has a tried and tested approach to threat modelling that we use to help our clients better understand their security risks.